victoic/OctShuffle-MLT/README.md

-# OctShuffle-MLT
+# Oct-MLT

 Repository for the paper OctShuffleMLT: A Compact Octave Based Neural Network for End-to-End Multilingual Text Detection and Recognition.

 We use E2E-MLT (https://github.com/MichalBusta/E2E-MLT) as baseline, modifying it to obtain a compacter model.

-To use the more robust and less compact model Oct-MLT, check the octmlt branch.
+To use the less robust and more compact model OctShuffle-MLT, check the master branch.

 ## Requirements